Lindblad parameters from high resolution spectroscopy to describe collision induced decoherence in the gas phase -- Application to acetylene: Lindblad parameters from pump-probe experiments

 Frost \cite{jcp_98_8572} and later Henton \textit{et al.} \cite{jcsft_94_3219} determined the transition kinetic constants $k(j\leftarrow i)$ of processes R1 to R4 using the IRUVDR technique.
 They fitted their measurements to Exponential Gap Laws (EGL) of the form:

 where $K_0$ (in units of frequency per pressure as $k$) and $\eta$ (dimensionless) are fitted parameters and $E_i$ is the energy of level $i$.
+The downwards transition kinetic constants are deduced from Eq. \ref{EGL} and the detailed balance (to ensure conservation of total population):

+with $\rho_i$ the relative population of level $i$, proportional to $(2J_i+1)\exp\left(-E_i/k_BT\right)$.
 Their reported parameters and uncertainties are reproduced in Table \ref{table:EGL_jcsft_94_3219}, together with the identification of the level populated by the pump laser.
-Table \ref{table:EGL_jcsft_94_3219} shows that the $\eta$ parameters of the 5 different processes have the same value within the stated uncertainties.
+Table \ref{table:EGL_jcsft_94_3219} shows that the $\eta$ parameters of the 5 different processes have different fitted values although the reported uncertainties are large.
+Within the uncertainties, all $\eta$ parameter ranges overlap.
 On the other hand, comparisons of the magnitude of the $K_0$ parameters show that transitions within the same vibrational eigenstate (R3 and R4) are an order of magnitude faster than transitions involving a change of eigenstate (R1 and R2) and that transitions with $\Delta J =\pm 2$ in the $\Gamma_1$ eigenstate are greatly favoured.
 In this later case, the $\eta$ parameter was fixed by Henton \textit{et al.}\cite{jcsft_94_3219} to the value reported for the $\Delta J \ge 4$ transitions, given the expected strong correlation of the parameters.\cite{jcp_106_3592}

 To express the Lindblad parameters $\theta_{ij}$ (see Eq. \ref{eq:Lindblad_frequences}) from this data set, we assumed that they are related to the transition kinetic constants $k(j\leftarrow i)$ by: